SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/Elasticsearch/Deploying_Elasticsearch/Installing_Elasticsearch_on_separate_Linux_machine.md

      `$ sudo systemctl stop elasticsearch.service`

-   - To change *elasticsearch.yml* files, you can use the following command:
+   - To change *elasticsearch.yml* files, you can for instance use the following command:

      `$ vi /etc/elasticsearch/elasticsearch.yml`